FIFA 20: Zinedine Zidane to star on cover of Ultimate Edition | Goal.com

 Zinedine Zidane will feature on the cover of the FIFA 20 Ultimate Edition, EA Sports have revealed.

-The unveiling of the Real Madrid boss comes after the announcement of Eden Hazard and Virgil van Dijk as cover stars for the regular edition of the game.
+The unveiling of the Frenchman comes after the announcement of Eden Hazard and Virgil van Dijk as cover stars for the standard version and champions edition of the game.

 Zidane joins the likes of Andrea Pirlo, Didier Drogba, Ian Wright, and Ronald Koeman as an Icon player in the game.